Ising model on random triangulations of the disk: phase transition: Peeling processes and perimeter processes

 \subsection{Peeling of finite triangulations}

-\paragraph{Peeling along the left-most interface.} Assume that an Ising-triangulation $\bt$ has at least one boundary edge with spin \<.
+\paragraph{Peeling along the left-most interface: peeling algorithm $\algo_\<$.} Assume that an Ising-triangulation $\bt$ has at least one boundary edge with spin \<.
 In this case, the peeling algorithm $\algo_\<$ chooses the edge $e$ with spin \< immediately on the left to the origin.
 We remove $e$ and reveal the internal face $f$ adjacent to it.
 If $f$ does not exist, then $\tmap$ is the edge map and $\bt$ has a weight 1 or $\nu$.
 If $f$ exists, let $*\in\{\+,\<\}$ be the spin on $f$ and $v$ be the vertex at the corner of $f$ not adjacent to $e$.
-Then the possible positions of $v$ are: \begin{description}[noitemsep] \item[Event $\CC^*$:] $v$ is not on the boundary of $\tmap$; \item[Event $\RR^*_k$:] $v$ is at a distance $k$ to the right of $e$ on the boundary of $\tmap$; ($0\le k\le p$); \item[Event $\LL^*_k$:] $v$ is at a distance $k$ to the left of $e$ on the boundary of $\tmap$. ($0\le k< q$). \end{description} We also make the identification $\RR^*_{p-k}=\LL^*_{q+k}$ and $\LL^*_{q-k}=\RR^*_{p+k}$, which is useful in the sequel.
+Then the possible positions of $v$ are: \begin{description}[noitemsep] \item[Event $\CC^*$:] $v$ is not on the boundary of $\tmap$; \item[Event $\RR^*_k$:] $v$ is at a distance $k$ to the right of $e$ on the boundary of $\tmap$; ($0\le k\le p$); \item[Event $\LL^*_k$:] $v$ is at a distance $k$ to the left of $e$ on the boundary of $\tmap$. ($0\le k< q$). \end{description} If $p,q<\infty$, we also make the identification $\RR^*_{p\mp k}=\LL^*_{q\pm k}$, which is useful in the sequel.
+We define $\tilde\steps := \{\cp,\cm\}\cup\{\lp,\lm,\rp,\rn:\ k\ge 0\}$ as the set of peeling events.
+See Figure \ref{fig:Tutte-eq} for graphical illustration of the peeling events.

+The peeling process along the left-most interface $\iroot$ is constructed by iterating the face-revealing operation described above, yielding an increasing sequence $\nseq \emap$ of \emph{explored maps}.
+In order to iterate the peeling, we apply a rule that chooses one of the two unexplored regions, when the peeling step of type $\RR^*_k$ or $\LL^*_k$ separates the unexplored map into two pieces.
+Here, we assume that the boundary contains no target vertex which determines the unexplored part (this case is treated separately later).
+In the case of peeling along the left-most interface, the algorithm $\algo_\<$ chooses the unexplored region with greater number of \< boundary edges (and in case of a tie, the region on the right is chosen).
+This in particular guarantees that when $q=\infty$ and $p<\infty$, we will choose the unbounded region as the next unexplored map.
+See Figure \ref{fig:def-peeling} for illustration.